tavmem/buddy/README.md

 Again, it may have to do with file a/b.c.
 Both versions of the code in a/b.c are tuned for Solaris on Sun workstattions.
 The code may neeed modification to work with Linux on Intel processors.
+Another strong possibility is that there are typos that remain (see partial fix to issue 3).
+This entire repository was keyed in from source documents.

 -------------------------------------------------------------------------